 There is a "new" web site maintained by the Library of Congress that provides access (and an easily searchable index) to four Richmond newspapers from a century ago - as well to nearly 50 other newspapers from across the United States.
 The site is called Chronicling America: Historic American Newspapers.
 They recently added the Richmond Planet to their list of available newspapers to search and read.
 I have to thank Catherine Easterling, a city planner for the City of Richmond, for letting me know about this site.

-Richmond Planet (1883-1945) was the most successful Richmond African American newspaper of the last century.
+The Richmond Planet (1883-1945) was the most successful Richmond African American newspaper of the last century.
 From 1884 through 1929 the paper was edited by John Mitchell, Jr. , a crusader in the battle for equal rights for African Americans in Virginia.
 For more information about the Planet and Mitchell, visit this excellent online exhibit created by the Library of Virginia.

-at Chronicling America, I am including a few images from the site in this posting.
+Just as an example of what one may find at Chronicling America, I am including a few images from the site in this posting.
 It features an article (and images) about the proposed Southern Aid Society building from the April 13, 1907 issue.

 Click on the image for a larger view.